scorpiohit/Data-Visualization-using-Dimple.js-D3.js/README.md

 indicator to show the players' average by selecting each height bar.

 I started my final visualization with handedness and heights as legends to toggle for showing the average of players with respect to their weights.
-But the start was a complete mess as you can see in the attached "inital version.html" file.

 Later onward I put the handedness in the legends and made another chart with the same visualization to provide animation based on heights of players.
 I faced an issue in animation on click of a given parameter.
 After stopping animation by clicking once on any given height, the animation starts again during subsequent selection of handedness.

 I find really difficult resolving this issue.
 However, I did find a temporary solution which I have mentioned in the directions on the visualization.
 By selecting first handedness and then height of player, we can stop the animation and